 The ongoing global COVID-19 pandemic has impacted, and will likely continue to impact, the way we conduct our business, including the way in which we interface with customers, suppliers and our employees.
-Although to date we have not experienced any material changes in our customers' purchasing patterns during the COVID-19 pandemic, it is possible that the pandemic could result in customers delaying purchasing decisions, deferring the ordering of our products or experiencing reductions in capital expenditure budgets that could otherwise impact the near term demand for our products.
-Similarly, while we have not experienced any material changes in our supply chain, it is possible that suppliers could experience difficulty in providing us with necessary components for our products.
+The COVID-19 pandemic has affected how we interact with our customers by reducing face-to-face meetings and increasing our on-line and virtual presence.
+While increasing our on-line and virtual presence has proven effective, we are unsure of the impact if these conditions continue for an extended period.
+During 2021, we have experienced an increased level of disruption in our supply chain and from certain customers all of which have resulted in delayed revenue.
+While we believe these disruptions are temporary, there is no guarantee we will be able to manage through these disruptions.
 If the demand for our products, or our access to critical components were to be interrupted, it could have a material adverse impact on our results of operations.